 - Wait for the acrylic to dry – The acrylics don’t require the use of a UV nail lamp to dry and harden.
 All you have to do is to wait for about 2 minutes and it should dry up and harden on its own.

 - Buff and smoothen the acrylic nails – Once the acrylic nails are completely dry and are hardened, you can now buff and smoothen it.
 You can also reshape the nails and make sure that the free edges are smooth.
 This can be done manually with a nail file or with an electric nail file.

 - Seal it in – In order to seal the acrylic nail, you can choose either an air-dry top coat or one that requires a UV lamp.
 Either way, you shouldn’t forget to seal your acrylics to make sure it lasts.
 This is also the step where you can get creative with colors.

 - Use cuticle oil – Cuticle oil will help hydrate the cuticle area.
 After all the procedures, this helps prevent it from darkening.

 Acrylic Nails Pros and Cons

-Acrylic nails are a popular choice in the salon largely due to their durability.
+Acrylic nails are a popular choice in the salon largely due to their durability and convenience.
 They can be used for nail extensions and they can even outlast those who have a bad habit of chewing their nails.

 Another great thing about acrylic nails is that you can get them at almost any salon.
 It is a popular system and many nail technicians know how to properly apply and remove them.